CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Detailed Experimental results on CarRacing

 \subsection{Detailed Comparison on Full F1 dataset}

-Figure~\ref{fig:cr-mean-test-all-5M} compares how different UEDs perform during training by periodically evaluating them on Four Selected Tracks: Vanilla, Singapore, Germany, and Italy.
-These tracks were selected aligning with ~\cite{dcd}.
-Based on these selected tracks, CLUTR improves a bit after 2M timesteps later the performance plateaus.
-Robust PLR starts slowly but surpasses all the other methods after 5M timesteps.

-Table~\ref{tab:clutr-cr-full} shows the comparison between the final agents trained with CLUTR and other UED algorithms.
-It is to be noted that, all the UED methods except CLUTR was trained for 5M timesteps where CLUTR was run for 2M timesteps.
-CLUTR outperforms PAIRED by a big margin with 18x bigger mean return on the entire F1 Dataset.
-CLUTR also outperforms Domain Randomization, PLR, and REPAIRED and only falls short to Robust PLR.
+Figure~\ref{fig:cr-final-comp-all} and Table~\ref{tab:clutr-cr-full}, compares CLUTR with contemporary random-generator UED methods, REPAIRED, and the attention based SOTA.
+It is to be noted that, CLUTR and PAIRED with flexible regret objective was trained for 2M timesteps.
+All the other UED methods, along with CLUTR and PAIRED with standard regret was trained for 5M timesteps.

+We notice that, each of the random-teacher UEDs outperform each of the adaptive-teacher UEDs, except CLUTR with flexible regret objective, indicating that adaptive-teacher UEDs face significant difficulty in this domain.
+PAIRED performs miserably in its basic form.
+CLUTR (with standard regret), flexible regret objecctive, or REPAIRED (by introducing replay and stop-gradient capabilities), all can improve PAIRED (with standard objective loss) significantly, yet they stil fall short to any of the random-teacher UEDs.

+CLUTR with flexible regret emerges as the best adaptive-teacher UED and the only adaptive-teacher UED to show better performance than some of the random-teacher UEDs-despite being trained only for 2M timesteps.
+CLUTR with flexible regret achieves an impressive 18X higher zero-shot generalization than PAIRED with standard regret and outperforms REPAIRED by 58\%.

+CLUTR with flexible regret is the only adaptive-teacher UED to outperform other random-teacher UEDs.
+CLUTR outperforms Domain Randomization and PLR, by 38\% and 16\%, repectively.
+It only falls short to Robust PLR by 14\%.
 Nonetheless, CLUTR shows competitive results compared to Robust PLR, showing comparable results in seven out of the 20 test tracks and outperforming in the Netherlands track.
 CLUTR also outperforms the non-UED SOTA on the full F1 dataset.
-CLUTR outperforms the Attention Agent on 9 out of the 20 tracks and shows comparable performance in one.
+CLUTR outperforms the Attention Agent on nine out of the 20 tracks and shows comparable performance in another one.

+Figure~\ref{fig:cr-mean-test-all-5M} compares how different UEDs perform during training by periodically evaluating them on three tracks from the F1 benchmark: Singapore, Germany, and Italy.
+CLUTR (with flexible regret) shows better generalization and sample efficiency than all the other UEDs, except Robust PLR.
+CLUTR showed better performance than Robust PLR till alomost 3M timesteps, after that CLUTR and Robust PLR curves followed each other closely, and near the very end Robust PLR surpasses CLUTR.